tzeuch0922/random-password-generator/README.md

 # Random Password Generator
 A website that uses javascript to produce a password that meets the users requirements for a website.

 The first set of options include special characters, numbers, lowercase characters, and uppercase characters.
-These options ensure that at least one of these characters get placed in the password.
+These options ensure that the password is only made up of the character types checked.

 There is also a password length function that allows you to pick a fixed password size or a password range that will randomize the size of the password within given parameters.